 There are mercati that specialize in a certain genre of merchandise, such as the famous “mercati del pesce” (fish markets) that are commonly seen in coastal cities, or the “ortomercati“, which are dedicated to fruit and vegetables.
 But the multipurpose mercati are the most common.
 In those, vendors are loosely grouped together by type, with fresh fruit and vegetables stands taking on the most prominent section.

-In most mercati, the space next to the produce is reserved for bakeries and deli trucks (selling fresh pasta, cheese, cold cuts, olives and other preserves, roasted chickens and pre-made dishes).
+In most mercati, the space next to the produce is reserved for bakeries and deli trucks (selling fresh pasta, cheese, cold cuts, olives and other preserves, roasted chickens, and pre-made dishes).
 A few butchers and some fish trucks are also commonly seen in that area.
 As we move away from the core, the merchandise switches to clothes, including pajamas and underwear, as well as shoes and accessories such as belts and wallets.
 Then, it’s the turn of household items, including linens, curtains, mats, as well as hardware, tools, and cleaning products.
-Sometimes plants, seeds and even birds and other small pets can be found as well.
-Finally, in recent years, “coffee-trucks” have been making an appearance even in small mercati, offering espresso and cappuccino, as well as croissants, pastries, sandwiches, and pizza by the slice.
+Sometimes plants, seeds, and even birds, and other small pets can be found as well.
+Finally, in recent years, “coffee trucks” have been making an appearance even in small mercati, offering espresso and cappuccino, as well as croissants, pastries, sandwiches, and pizza by the slice.
 Some even feature a dedicated seating area.

-It has to be mentioned that mercati sell new merchandise and should not be confused with flea markets (mercati delle pulci) and other second-hand markets (mercatini dell’usato), or with antiques markets (mercati dell’antiquariato).
+It has to be mentioned that mercati sell new merchandise and should not be confused with flea markets (mercati delle pulci) and other second-hand markets (mercatini dell’usato), or with antique markets (mercati dell’antiquariato).
 Most major cities do have such specialty markets as unique venues, though generally only monthly or seasonally.

 In order to occupy a spot in the mercato, vendors need to apply for a permit with the city.
 During each mercato day, the municipal police go through the aisles to check that every vendor has paid their occupancy fees.
 They also check that there are no unauthorized salesmen offering merchandise of dubious origin (brand name imitations) or simply items of little value and high return margins such as lighters, string bracelets, plastic sunglasses.